PLOS/ambraproject/Quickstart-Guide.md

 Create the following directories:
 - a directory to hold configuration files
 - a directory to hold files in the Content Repo's datastore

-On a toy system, a recommended setup is:

 ```bash
   mkdir $HOME/ambra